What is Reasonable Support and Adequate Support?

 - The capacity of the respondent party to pay for spousal maintenance.

 A party will be required to support the other party to the former relationship where it is found that it is reasonable for them to do so and the other party is unable to adequately support him or herself.
-When making an order for spousal maintenance, the Family Court must determine what is reasonable in the circumstances and what is adequate by taking into account the factors listed in sections 75(2) and 90SF(3) of the Family Law Act 1975.
+When making an order for spousal maintenance, the Federal Circuit and Family Court (FCFCA) must determine what is reasonable in the circumstances and what is adequate by taking into account the factors listed in sections 75(2) and 90SF(3) of the Family Law Act 1975.
 These factors include:

 - How old the parties are and the state of their health;